oriPeisah-123IE/NBA--3PT-Revolution/README.md

 ## The Mission
 The primary goal was to investigate the correlation between the exponential growth in 3-point attempts and league-wide shooting accuracy.
 Specifically, the project examines:

- * **The Volume-Efficiency Balance**: Did the massive surge in attempts lead to a decline in accuracy, or did players' skills evolve to meet the demand?
+ * **The Volume-Efficiency Balance**: Did the massive surge in attempts lead to a decline in accuracy, or did player skills evolve to meet the demand?

 * **Positional Impact**: How did the revolution affect specific positions?
 A key focus of this analysis is the transformation of "Big Men" (Power Forwards and Centers) from interior scorers to modern perimeter threats.